Transition 2025

 Previously completed coursework and examinations can be transferred on the basis of equivalence tables.
 The rules have changed compared to the transfer to the 2022 regulations.
 The following applies:

 - After the transfer, the requirements of the new examination regulations from 2025 apply, which means that a new check must be made as to which and how many modules still need to be studied before the degree course ends.
-You can do this yourself in advance without obligation using the interactive Excel table.
+You can do this yourself in advance without obligation using the interactive Excel table (2013-2025) or interactive Excel table (2022-2025).

-- The 2013-2025 equivalence table and the 2022-2025 equivalence table determine which new module will be credited for which old module and which individual examinations will be transferred.
+- The equivalence table 2013-2025 or the equivalence table 2022-2025 determines which new module is credited for which old module and which individual examination achievements are transferred, if applicable.
 Decisions are made in three categories:

 - Identical modules: Identical modules must be continued.
 If a module is passed, it is transferred.
 Failed module examinations and individual failed examinations (failed attempts) are also transferred.
 It is not possible to "restart" the module.